Aresjr/DevWarrior/README.md

-# DevWarrior
+# Warrior.Dev
-Fun and gamified portfolio platform for IT professionals
+Gamified portfolio platform for IT professionals